stefaandesmet2003/ArduinoProjects/DCC/README.md

 - using static addresses for the moment, no dynamic addresses.
 Fixed addressing via defines or CV variable.
 - overview of used addresses :
 -> 0 : CommandStation, using 'slot 0' for the local UI, this is a not-valid XPNET address
--> 1 : PcInterface, fixed define
+-> 1 : PcInterface, fixed define for now
 -> 3 : Throttle, fixed define for now
 -> 5 : FeedbackDecoder, configurable over CV35, for potentially multiple decoders
 -> other addresses in range 1..31 not yet used

 ## Tested functionality
--  functionality not completely retested in commit 17/06!!
---> this commit has a partial rework of eeprom database, and locobuffer (esp the loc stolen is simplified)
 - loco control via local UI & JMRI, JMRI receives loc stolen message
 - turnout control via local UI & JMRI
 - turnout feedback, possibility to assign feedback decoders to provide turnout feedback